aws-samples/aws-genai-llm-chatbot/README.md

 ```bash
 npx cdk destroy
 ```
+> **Note**: Depending on which resources have been deployed.
+Destroying the stack might take a while up to 45m.
+If deletion fails multipe times please [manually delete ENIs](https://repost.aws/knowledge-center/lambda-eni-find-delete) and re-attempt a stack deletion.

 # Architecture
 This repository comes with several reusable CDK constructs.
 Giving you freedom to decide what the deploy and what not.